 Answer 4.
 We perhaps are not the best parties to answer this question on behalf of the content community, but we are told that some of them employ sophisticated search tools and investigative staffs to identify material which may be unauthorized.
-In addition, a number of the larger copyright owners have developed working relational to the developed when the property of the larger copyright owners have developed when relational to the larger copyright owners have developed when the property of the larger copyright owners have developed when the property of the larger copyright owners have developed when the property of the larger copyright owners have developed when the property of the property tionships with ISPs and OSPs along lines similar to the notice-and-takedown concept.
+In addition, a number of the larger copyright owners have developed working relationships with ISPs and OSPs along lines similar to the notice-and-takedown concept.
 They approach the service providers with questionable material, and the providers quickly investigate material in their space and assist the copyright owners in promptly stopping the infringement.
 Finally, many are working, with developers of encryption and other security technologies, on imbedded techniques to limit unauthorized use of digital information.

 Question 5.
-What technological means, if any, are available today for service providers to identify infringing copies, without having to monitor the content of transmissions?
+What technological means, if any, are available today for service providers to identify infringing copies, without having to monitor the content of trans-